redhat-partner-tech/partner-tech-days-march2021/integrated-mgmt-workshop/readme.md

 # Ansible Workshop - Smart Management Automation

-In this workshop you will learn how to get the most from Red Hat Smart Management subscription and the Ansible Automation Platform.
+In this workshop you will learn how to get the most from using both Red Hat Smart Management and the Ansible Automation Platform.

 ## Table of Contents
 - [Use Cases](#use-cases)